chenan02/chenan02.github.io/_posts/2020-10-09-training-for-climbing-III.md

 Fri: Climb - whatever your weakness is.
 For me, it's power
 Sat: Rest

 I think most people feel good climbing 3-4 times a week, or every other day.
-After not climbing that frequently living at the New and still progressing, I think it's more optimal to have more rest at 3 days max, especially if I'm upping the intensity.
+After not climbing that frequently living at the New and still progressing, I think it's more optimal to have more rest at 3 days max, especially if I'm giving it all during my sessions.
+Similarly, I think it's important to prioritize rest, hydration, and diet.
+Stop "burning out" on the hangboard till gym close!
+I used to do that and wouldn't get back home till midnight, and getting maybe 5 hours of sleep a night.
+You're just robbing yourself!
+Retire when your power drops (this could be like 2 hours.
+NOT when youve pumped yourself to failure), drink a protein shake, and get at least 8 hours of sleep.
+I promise you'll get stronger even if you don't feel sore the next day.

 fin.